Esri/storymap-journal/README.md

 When you share your Journal, it is your responsibility to make sure that all the resources of your Journal (webmaps, images, videos) are accessible to your audience.

 #### Who can edit my Journal?
 A Journal can only be edited by its owner (the named account that initially created the Journal).
-Organization Administrator (does not apply for public account) can take or give to another user the ownership of a Journal you have created.
-In that case the original owner can't edit anymore the Journal.
+Organization Administrator (does not apply for public account) can take or give the Journal's ownership to another user.
+In that case you won't anymore be able to edit the Journal.
 Changing the ownership is the only way to collaborate on a Journal creation without sharing the owner's credentials.

 #### Can I use private web map or layer?
 Yes.
-When the Journal is hosted in ArcGIS Online or Portal for ArcGIS, unauthorized user will be redirected to ArcGIS Online sign-in page.
+When the Journal is hosted in ArcGIS Online or Portal for ArcGIS, unauthorized users will be redirected to ArcGIS Online sign-in page.

 When hosted on your web server, by default the authentication dialog will appear.
-Because of technical limitation on older browser we recommend that you [configure the application to use OAuth](https://developers.arcgis.com/authentication/user-javascript.html).
-If you prefer to not configure OAuth, for the authentication to work on some older browser  (Internet Explorer 9 and below) you need to install a proxy server on your web server to make sure the login credentials can be pass securely to ArcGIS Online.
+Because of a technical limitation on older browser we recommend that you [configure the application to use OAuth](https://developers.arcgis.com/authentication/user-javascript.html).
+If you prefer to not configure OAuth, for the authentication to work on some older browser  (Internet Explorer 9 and below) you need to install a proxy server on your web server to make sure the login credentials can be passed securely to ArcGIS Online.
 For more information, see the [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) in the ArcGIS API for JavaScript documentation.

 ### Deployment
 Deploying a Map Journal require to use ArcGIS Online or Portal for ArcGIS.
 The Journal content have to be created using the Map Journal builder and will live in a Web Application Item.

 #### Can I use the template without ArcGIS Online or Portal for ArcGIS?
 This is not a supported use case at that time.
-Please let us know if you are interested by that scenario.
+Please let us know if you are interested by such a scenario.
-Map Journal rely heavily on the Portal for ArcGIS API but it is doable to modify the application to support other scenario.
+Map Journal rely heavily on the Portal for ArcGIS API but it is doable to modify the application to support other scenarios.

 #### Where is the data stored?
 The Journal's data are stored in a Web Application Item in ArcGIS Online or Portal for ArcGIS.
 This include the narrative content, reference to the webmap(s), reference to picture(s), video(s), web page(s) and the settings.

 The image and videos that you include in your Journal using the builder are not copied in ArcGIS Online.
-You have to make sure that those medias as well as the webmaps you are using are accessible to your audience without unneeded authentication.
+You have to make sure that those medias as well as the webmaps you are using are and will remain accessible to your audience.

 #### Can I deploy Map Journal on Portal for ArcGIS?
+Yes, Map Journal is included with Portal for ArcGIS starting at version 10.3.

-Yes, we recommend that you deploy the application in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
-If this folder already contain a previous version, make sure to delete all of its content first.
+If you are using a previous version of Portal, you will have deploy [Map Journal](http://links.esri.com/storymaps/map_journal_template_zip) in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
+If this folder already contain a previous version, make sure to first delete all of its content.
 Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
-If you choose to deploy the template in another folder, some configuration will be required (see index.html).
+If you choose to deploy the template in another folder, some configuration will be required (see the configuration section in index.html).

 Then you should configure Map Journal to use the JavaScript API deployed on your Portal and not the one in ArcGIS Online.
 This is optional but strongly recommended as some incompatibility may occur.
 To change the JS API, edit `index.html` and locate `pathJSAPI` around line 100.

-Also note that the web application gallery preview feature redirect to StoryMaps website, the target page can be modified in `app/config.js > HELP_URL`.
+Also note that the web application gallery preview feature redirects to StoryMaps website, the target page can be modified in `app/config.js > HELP_URL`.

 #### Can the template be used offline?
 Yes, by using Portal for ArcGIS.
 When deployed on a Portal for ArcGIS instance, the application doesn't require any external service to function.
 But by default the template will still include the header social buttons and Journal author are able to import pictures and videos from the some online pictures hosting services.
-These options can be disabled individually through the configuration file app/config.js.
+These options can be disabled individually through the configuration file `app/config.js`.

 #### Can I use the builder without Portal for ArcGIS?
 No, for technical reason at this time the builder can only be used in ArcGIS Online or Portal for ArcGIS.